DevMountain/react-4-mini/README.md

 ### Summary

-In this step we will begin to wire up our routes in our store.
+In this step, we will begin to wire up our routes in our store.
 We'll begin with the `Nav` component.

 ### Instructions